Wrongful Termination Lawsuit: Suing the Right Parties

 However, if an employee is terminated for cause, they are not entitled to notice or pay in lieu of notice.
 The standard to prove termination for cause is extremely high.
 With this in mind, if you have been terminated for cause but feel that your alleged conduct does not amount to a for-cause termination, then you may have been wrongfully terminated and may choose to file a wrongful termination claim.

-Who Can I File A Wrongful Termination Claim Against?
+Who Can I File A Lawsuit for Wrongful Termination Against?

 Assuming you are a non-unionized employee, you can file a wrongful termination claim against your employer to try and recover compensation in lieu of notice and other damages you may have incurred in relation to your termination.
 Filing a lawsuit formally begins the litigation process.